tommyippoz/BBF2_DiagnosticAnalysis/README.md

 - 4.1) a .cfg file containing the setup of the analysis
 - 4.2) a [file](debug/learn_anomaly_detectors.py), which reads the CFG file above, learns and tests prediction models for the 'Steer_Warning' variable

+## State of the Tests
+Tommaso -> at the moment I am finalizing some tests.
+TODOList includes
+- saving learned models to file so that they could be loaded and used without needing re-training
+- making an additional script that takes a new CSV file and a saved model and provides you with predictions of that model for each row of that file
+- check stability
+- making a report of the "anoalies I find"